F5Networks/f5-nfv-solutions/supported/inputs/README.md

 ### To use inputs files

-1. Copy and paste the inputs into a file and save it locally.
-Be sure to select the inputs file for the solution (Gi Lan, Gi Firewall, or Base) you purchased specific to the VNFM version you are using.
+1. Open the inputs file for the solution (Gi Lan, Gi Firewall, or Base) you purchased specific to the VNFM version you are using.
-2. Open the local file and complete the parameters using values specific to your system requirements.
+2. Copy and paste the inputs into a local file and complete the parameters using values specific to your system requirements.
 For parameter definitions, see the [VNF Manager documentation](https://clouddocs.f5.com/cloud/nfv/latest/deploy.html#yaml).
 3. Save the file locally, and then upload this file when [deploying blueprints in VNFM](https://clouddocs.f5.com/cloud/nfv/latest/deploy.html#deployblueprint).

 #### Copyright